mheap/nexmo-developer/_documentation/en/messages/code-snippets/messenger/send-audio.md

 ## Example

-Ensure the following variables are set to your required values using any convenient method:
+Find the description for all variables used in each code snippet below:

 ```snippet_variables
 - VONAGE_APPLICATION_ID